Monday, March 25, at 5 p.m.

 RAD206 (216 hours)

-Students are introduced to positioning, terminology, equipment, and techniques used for producing diagnostic images.
+Radiologic Technology training program students are introduced to positioning, terminology, equipment, and techniques used for producing diagnostic images.
 Learning is achieved in direct patient care through instruction, demonstration, and direct supervision.
 Prerequisite: RAD106

 Radiographic Quality Management and Quality Control